erikshafer/ReduxSimpleStarter/NOTES.md

 Anytime a state is changed, all the children are re-rendered as well.
 This can be a very expensive operation.

 Change the property state to.... {moar detailz}.

+There is no imperative update, it's much more declarative.
+This allows us to do more useful things.
+Let's say we want default input.
+Not grayed out text, but an actual value.
+A starting value.
+Like...
+A player character's name!